microsoft/fast/specs/skeleton.md

 ### Features

+#### Patterns
+This feature allows a `fast-skeleton` component to accept a source for a skeleton "pattern" through the `pattern` attribute or a inline SVG code via component slot.
+A skeleton pattern may be used to represent a transparent graphical shape and layout of a component.

+When used in this way the skeleton component would essentially act as a container for the provided SVG mask which can then be applied anywhere in an application.

+The SVG would have CSS mask properties applied to it allowing underlying colors and effects (i.e. [shimmer](https://developer.microsoft.com/en-us/fluentui#/controls/web/shimmer)) to be visible through the transparent template.

+This feature allows the `fast-skeleton` component to provide maximum design flexibility to represent many shapes and layouts.

+#### Shape Attribute
-- `Shape`: Circle or rect shapes can be selected.
+Circle or rect shapes can be selected.
 Border radius of rectagled shape will be determined by the design system.

 ### Prior Art/Examples